Gov. Wolf Announces Funding to Bolster Electrician Workforce in Southwestern Pennsylvania

 Training-to-Career grants support projects that result in short-term work-readiness, job placement, or the advancement of manufacturing.
 The Manufacturing PA Training-to-Career Grant program works collaboratively with local manufacturers to identify and teach missing essential skills for entry-level applicants seeking manufacturing employment, engage youth or those with barriers to career opportunities in manufacturing, and or advance capacity for local or regional manufacturers.

-For more information about the Wolf Administration’s commitment to manufacturing, visit the DCED website.
+For more information about the Wolf Administration’s commitment to manufacturing or Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.

 Gov. Wolf has served for two terms as a leader consistently at work for the people of Pennsylvania.
 Learn more about how his Priorities for Pennsylvania have fueled the commonwealth’s comeback, leaving Pennsylvania in a much better place than when he arrived.